rucio/documentation/docs/setting-up-demo.md

 if you are on CentOS, i.e. its default version is ancient and does not support some features we rely on.

-Start the Docker daemon with [sudo systemctl start docker]{.title-ref}.
+Start the Docker daemon with `sudo systemctl start docker`.
 You can confirm that Docker is running properly by executing (might need `sudo`: